UnderGrounder96/Database-Simulation/README.md

 	$ python --version
 	[Python 2.7.12]

-	If errors occured or Python has not yet been installed use the following code:
+	If errors occurred or Python has not yet been installed use the following code:

 	$ sudo apt dist-upgrade
 	# refreshes the repositories